nih-cfde/the-fair-cookbook/content/recipes/06/C2M2-L1-description.md

  * **subject**
    - **namespace** The namespaec of the subject
    - **id** The ID of this subject
  * **role** The role assigned to this organism-level constituent component of this subject (see Subject Role under Controlled Vocabularies).
-One of
+One of:
    - single organism
    - host
    - symbiont